 This module will review the federal regulations governing the health, well-being, and paperwork requirements for transporting horses intended for slaughter within the United States and internationally.
 It will also outline the inspection duties an accredited veterinarian must perform when assessing a slaughter horse's fitness for transport.

-Upon completion of this module, you will be able to
+Upon completion of this module, an accredited veterinarian will be able to